carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 ## Introduction

 Subcommunity Leaders are community champions who promote The Carpentries and connect members within a region, language group, or area of interest.
-They are not workshop administrators or Regional Coordinators, and do not need to be certified, Instructors or Instructor Trainers.
+They are not workshop administrators or Regional Coordinators, and do not need to be certified Instructors or Instructor Trainers.
 Subcommunity Leaders strengthen connections among members, coordinate activities that respond to local or thematic needs, and increase visibility through the Subcommunity Registry.

 ## Roles and Responsibilities